Governor Mills Announces Director of Maine Office of New Americans

 Given Federal constraints in immigration law, Governor Mills, in partnership with members of Maine's Congressional Delegation, has consistently called on the Federal government to expedite work authorization for individuals seeking asylum.
 Earlier this month, responding to advocacy from Governor Mills, U.S. Senator Angus King, and Congresswoman Chellie Pingree, the Department of Homeland Security permanently increased the automatic extension to expiring work authorizations for immigrants and asylum seekers from 180 days to up to 540 days.
 Governor Mills remains committed to working with the incoming federal Administration and colleagues in Congress to advance comprehensive immigration reforms that reflect Maine's values, strengthen its economy, and meet the needs of Maine's communities.

-To download the Office of New American Plan in English, or translations of the plan's Executive Summary in French, Spanish, Portuguese, Somali, Lingala, or Arabic, please visit http://www.maine.gov/future/ona.
+To download the Office of New American Plan in English, or translations of the plan's Executive Summary in French, Spanish, Portuguese, Somali, Lingala, or Arabic, please visit /future/ona.

 Legal Disclaimer: